Baby Face Killa

-Baby Face Killa is the tenth mixtape by American rapper Freddie Gibbs.
+Baby Face Killa is a mixtape by American rapper Freddie Gibbs and DJ and record producer DJ Drama.
 It was released on September 25, 2012.
-It is the first installment of the Gangsta Grillz series featuring Gary, Indiana based rapper Freddie Gibbs.
+It is the first installment of the Gangsta Grillz series featuring Gibbs.
 The mixtape was announced shortly after the release of the previous street album Cold Day In Hell.
 The mixtape features guest appearances from Pharrell Williams, Dana Williams, Z-Ro, Young Jeezy, Slick Pulla, Ea$y Money, YG, Dom Kennedy, SpaceGhostPurrp, Krayzie Bone, Jadakiss, Jay Rock, Wayne Blazed, Curren$y, Problem, G-Wiz, D-Edge, Hit Skrewface and Kirko Bangz.

 The second track "Still Livin'" was featured in the video game Grand Theft Auto V.

 The streaming edition removed the DJ tags by DJ Drama and adds two additional songs "Breaking Bad" and "Fuck Them Niggaz" which are replacing songs "The Diet" and "Every City" which are left out of the commercial release of the mixtape.